-However, choosing the right options from this page can be really tricky, so unless you’re absolutely certain about which drivers and kexts you need to install for your computer, I don’t recommend installing too much stuff from here.
+However, choosing the right options from this page can be tricky, so unless you are certain about which drivers and kexts you need to install for your computer, I do not recommend installing too much stuff from here.

 The default selection will enable macOS to boot from the hard drive without any assistance, To enable audio and ethernet select the relevant packages.
 For most computers, that will be enough.

-When your computer already has macOS installed and you are simply updating it to Sierra, you can just uncheck all of these options. macOS treats Sierra as just another update– there’s no need to reinstall all of your kexts and drivers.
+When your computer already has macOS installed, and you are simply updating it to High Sierra, you can uncheck all of these options. macOS treats Sierra as just another update– there’s no need to reinstall all of your kexts and drivers.

-Once you’re done with the “Customize” page, install High Sierra.
+Once you are done with the “Customize” page, install High Sierra.
 This will take at least 30 minutes.

 Once the installation finishes, remove your Hackintosh High Sierra Zone USB drive and restart your computer.
-At the boot screen, you’ll see an icon with the name of the volume for the hard drive where you installed High Sierra.
-Select it (use the arrow keys on your computer) and press “Enter”.
+At the boot screen, you will see an icon with the name of the volume for the hard drive where you installed High Sierra.
+Select it (use the arrow keys on your computer) and press “Enter.”
 High Sierra will boot.